Landing at Humlebæk: Aftermath

 After the successful landing on Humlebæk the Danish defences started withdrawing to Copenhagen which had been under fire from the allied fleet.
 The fleet which had transported the Swedish soldiers were sent back to pick up reinforcements.
 After some days they arrived with Magnus Stenbock and the force at Humlebæk then reached 10,000 soldiers.

 The strategical plan was to lay siege to Copenhagen and force Denmark to surrender, a storm of the city was out of the question since the morale of the Danish forces seemed rather high.
 Instead it would get bombarded both from sea and land.

-However, on August 12, 1700 during his march to siege Copenhagen Charles were told that Denmark and Holstein had made peace.
+However, on August 12, 1700 during his march to siege Copenhagen Charles was told that Denmark and Holstein had made peace.
 He ordered the march to continue until the peace treaty was clearly confirmed which it did get on the 23rd when Frederick IV Duke of Holstein-Gottorp, messaged the Swedish king that the peace really was established according to the terms of the Peace of Travendal, and that Denmark would not support the alliance against Sweden in the future.

 With one less opponent in the war Sweden aid to help the besieged Narva where they delivered a crushing defeat in the battle of Narva which forced Russia to retreat and end their campaign of 1700.